 This is very concerning because this means that the drugs you are taking to prevent cancer from recurring may not actually be working.

 The DUTCH is an incredibly useful test.
-It is a urine test, that measures the levels of estrogen in our body.
+It is a urine test, that measures the levels of estrogen in our Healthy Body.
 We have three types of estrogen, called E1, E2 and E3 (easy, hey?).
 E1 and E2 are our most biologically active, and they can interconvert.
-When estrogen is detoxified from the body, it goes through a number of steps.
+When estrogen is detoxified from the Healthy Body, it goes through a number of steps.
 It’s kind of like recycling glass bottles.
 1) First, they get sorted.
 2) Then they are broken.
 3) Those broken pieces then get sorted by size.
 4) They get heated.
 5) Finally, they are pulverized into very tiny pieces.